ereyes01/mysql-spring-boot-todo/README.md

 ## Configure MySQL

 1. Create a database in your MySQL instance.
+    - Or locally via `docker run --name todo-mysql -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=todo -e MYSQL_USER=todo-app -e MYSQL_PASSWORD=abc123 -p 3306:3306 -d mysql:latest`
 2. Update the application.properties file in the `src/main/resources` folder with the URL, username and password for your MySQL instance.
 The table schema for the Todo objects will be created for you in the database.
+    - Or leave it alone to use the docker instance locally

 ## Build and run the sample

-1. `mvnw package`
+1. `mvn clean package`
-3. `java -jar target/TodoDemo-0.0.1-SNAPSHOT.jar`
+3. `java -jar target/TodoDemo-0.0.1-SNAPSHOT.war`
 3. Open a web browser to http://localhost:8080

 As you add and update tasks in the app you can verify the changes in the database through the MySQL console using simple statements like